-Dissertation proposals must be successfully passed by October 1 of the fall quarter that a student plans to apply for doctoral internship.
+Dissertation proposals must be successfully passed before a student plans to apply for doctoral internship.
 Without a passed proposal, a student cannot apply for doctoral internship.
 Students should refer to the handbook section on Human Subjects Research for more information on the University's Institutional Review Board (IRB) requirements involving human subjects research.
 Dissertation Directors will not sign or submit the proposal approval form on the student's behalf until revisions are complete.
 Revisions will need to be approved before students can be cleared to apply for internship by the Training Director.